|

 parents, forever memorializing the horrors

-as the camera zoomed in on me, and I'm mouthing
+as the camera zoomed in on me, myself mouthing

-so wordlessly that I appear to be grazing
+so wordlessly that I appeared to be grazing

-the final painful dying note, I'd be so drained
+I had butchered all of the songs, I'd be so drained

 that when I returned to the classroom, I'd